Local & authentic experience for intellectually curious travelers

 I feel that people who get most from a tour are the ones who read before they come.
 It's not just about reading a guide book to see which top attractions are "must see", which market/ shopping mall are good for shopping...

-When I travel on my own, I always try to read as much as possible before I join a tour, to learn about the history, culture, food, current situation & economy, so that I can ask deeper questions, to have more discussions with local people and to just learn more about everything.
+When I travel on my own, I always try to read as much as possible before I join a tour, to learn about the people, their history, culture, food & current situation, so that I can ask deeper questions, to have more discussions with local people and to just learn more about everything.
 You don't know what to ask if you don't even have basic understanding of a place.
 In recent years I try to learn more languages as well.
 It's not easy and it takes you some effort, but it's a very important way to learn and to show respect to other culture.

 Hong Kong has amazing natural landscape, even local like me who has lived here for my whole life is still fascinated by it...
 (See the following picture of myself and my Lantau Island gallery)